BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 docker-compose up

 ```

+**Note: If you are using a Windows machine: Use a text editor (ex.
+VSCode) to first change the EOL sequence of the start.sh file from `CRLF` to `LF` before building the docker container.**

 Now you can open a web browser and point it to `http://localhost:8000/djangoapi/apis/v1/` to browse and interact with the todo API backend.

 Note we selected port 8000 for this case (not 8002) so you can have both the development and the pre-baked software running in the image on the same machine (albeit interacting with the same database).
 Make a note that when you try to point the Todo [frontend](../../frontend/todo-vuejs) you will need to set the correct backend server and port in the [.env](../../frontend/todo-vuejs/.env) file there for the `VUE_APP_DJANGO_ENDPOINT` variable.